top of page

 Our Approach to Teaching Women's Self Defense at Girls Who Fight

 Our mission is to provide the best possible training program for a woman who wants to learn how to defend herself against a physical attack, and learn what she can do to lower her chances of being attacked in the first place.
+Here's our approach and what makes us different.

 1. Effective Combat Training with a Self Defense Objective